Skip to main content

 Do you need a license in North Dakota?

 Applied Structural Drying is a technical specialty and is generally not separately licensed in North Dakota.
 However, the broader water-restoration or reconstruction work it supports may require a contractor license above the state's threshold, so confirm current state and local requirements for the full scope of your jobs.
-The NISCR ASD certificate is a professional training credential, not a government license.
+The NISCR SDY certificate is a professional training credential, not a government license.

 A NISCR Certificate of Completion confirms completion of NISCR training and examination.
 It is a professional credential, not a government license.
 Where local law requires a license to perform a service, the technician is responsible for obtaining it.
+Licensing rules change and vary by city and county.
+Always confirm current requirements with your state licensing board before performing work.

 Local demand